Adam Fox: Professional

 On June 23, 2018, the Calgary Flames traded Fox's NHL playing rights (along with Dougie Hamilton and Micheal Ferland) to the Carolina Hurricanes in exchange for Elias Lindholm and Noah Hanifin.
 Flames general manager Brad Treliving had expressed doubts about the team's chances of signing him.

-The likelihood that Fox would sign with the Hurricanes diminished with the team becoming a playoff contender with a surplus of quality defensemen and a clause in the NHL's collective bargaining agreement (CBA) allowing a NCAA player to return for his senior year and become a free agent upon graduation.
+The likelihood that Fox would sign with the Hurricanes diminished with the team becoming a playoff contender with a surplus of quality defensemen and a clause in the NHL's collective bargaining agreement (CBA) allowing an NCAA player to return for his senior year and become a free agent upon graduation.
 Hurricanes owner Thomas Dundon expressed his pessimism over the matter by stating, "We’ll try to trade him."
-On April 30, 2019, Carolina traded Fox's NHL rights to the New York Rangers in exchange for a second-round pick in the 2019 NHL Entry Draft and what would become a second-round pick in the 2020 NHL Entry Draft.
+On April 30, 2019, Carolina traded Fox's NHL rights to the New York Rangers in exchange for a second-round pick in the 2019 NHL entry draft and what would become a second-round pick in the 2020 NHL entry draft.
 On May 2, Fox signed an entry-level contract with the Rangers, with a maximum entry-level salary ($925,000 plus bonuses).
 He won the Lars-Erik Sjoberg Award as the top Ranger rookie in training camp in 2019, and made the Rangers' Opening Night roster.

 He made his NHL debut in October 2019, at 21 years of age.
 He finished the 2019–20 season with 42 points (8 goals, 34 assists) in 70 games.
 He tied for second among all NHL rookie defensemen in goals, and third in points, assists, and PPP (13).
 He ranked first among Rangers defensemen in Goals Above Replacement (14.9) and Wins Above Replacement (2.7).
 He became the fifth rookie defenseman in franchise history to have at least 40 points in a season, joining Ron Greschner, Reijo Ruotsalainen, Brian Leetch, and Mike McEwen.
 Despite his rookie season success, Fox fell short of a Calder Memorial Trophy nomination.